xraypy/feff85exafs/wrappers/fortran/README.md

-# Using the onepath fortran entry point
+# Using the onepath Fortran entry point

-The onepath library will be installed when feff85exafs is built.
-This folder contains an example of its use in a fortran program.
+The `onepath` library will be installed when feff85exafs is built.
+This folder contains an example of its use in a Fortran program.
 The program `makepath` will read from `phase.bin` (this example is calculated from copper metal) and write the files `feff0001.dat` and `feff0004.dat`.

 The `makepath.f` program likely will not compile before you build and install feff85exafs.
-The build script will look for the `onepath` libraries,
+The build script will look for the `onepath` library,

 To compile the `makepath` sample program: